yonibot/Todos-API/README.md

 # Todos API

-I wrote this simple Rails server for a tutorial on creating login flows with React Native.
-It uses a simple token authentication system.
+This is the Rails API server for the React Native Tutorial (upcoming).

  A demo is available at [https://todosapi-rails.herokuapp.com/items](https://todosapi-rails.herokuapp.com/items).